Wisconsin girl missing, 'endangered' after parents found dead in home, police say

 A 13-year-old Wisconsin girl who has been missing since Monday, when police found her parents dead inside their home, is considered "endangered."

 The Barron County Sheriff's Department received a 911 call around 1 a.m.
 Monday, Sheriff Chris Fitzgerald said in a statement.
-When deputies responded, they found Jayme Closs' parents, James Closs, 56, and Denise Closs, 46, dead inside their Barron, Wisconsin, home, about 80 miles northeast of Minneapolis.
-Shots were fired inside the home, but Fitzgerald couldn't confirm whether that's how the couple died during a news conference.
+When deputies responded, they found Jayme Closs' parents, James Closs, 56, and Denise Closs, 46, dead from gunshot wounds inside their Barron, Wisconsin, home, about 80 miles northeast of Minneapolis.

 It's unclear who called 911, Fitzgerald said, adding Jayme is not considered a suspect in her parents’ deaths.